 Transformer explosion cause interruption of the power supply to facilities and buildings connected to the transformer.
 Therefore, we need to ensure the reliable operation of the power transformer.

 The power transformer steps up the voltage of the generator bus for long-distance transmission to reduce transmission losses.
-At the primary distribution end, the voltage is decreased to the desired utility voltage by a step-down power transformer.
-The stepping up and stepping down of the voltage is done to improve the efficiency of the electrical power system.
+At the primary distribution end, a step-down power transformer decreases the voltage to the desired utility voltage.
+The voltage’s stepping up and down is done to improve the efficiency of the electrical power system.

-The power transformer is a critical equipment of a power distribution system and its reliable operation is paramount for hassle-free operation of the entire electrical system network.
+The power transformer is critical equipment of a power distribution system, and its reliable operation is paramount for the hassle-free operation of the entire electrical system network.

-In an electrical system, moving machines like motors and generators are more prone to fail in comparison to transformers.
-Although a power transformer is a very reliable piece of equipment and there is very little chance of its failure, the probability of the transformer failure can not be negated.
+Moving machines like motors and generators are more prone to fail in an electrical system than transformers.
+Although a power transformer is a very reliable piece of equipment with very little chance of failure, the probability of the transformer failure can not be negated.
 Therefore, we can’t firmly say that the transformer will never explode or burn.

 We will discuss the reasons for transformer explosion and transformer blowing so that we can take utmost care of those points that cause the transformer explosion.
 Let us discuss all those points in detail.